andressavianab/Interactive-rating-component/README.md

 ### What I learned

-How to change html text based on button click and  change color of selected button.
+-To save user feedback to localStorage and change color of selected button.

 ```css
 .feedback-btn:focus {